 This recipe was created by Robert Watrous of San Diego, California and it is a fresh twist on the popular Manhattan.
 All of the original ingredients were sourced from New York State, which is rather appropriate.
 And, you're sure to enjoy the fruit undertones that add a little more dimension to a very familiar cocktail.

 Pour the ingredients into a mixing glass filled with ice.

 Garnish with a fan of apple slices and a maraschino cherry.

 Leopold Bros.
-New York Apple Whiskey is one of the best apple whiskies produced today.
+New York Apple Whiskey is one of the best apple whiskeys produced today.
 It is made with all natural ingredients from real New York State apples and has an amazing flavor that is perfect for mixing into cocktails.
-It sells for around $45 for a 750ml bottle and is a 40 percent ABV (80 proof) whiskey.
+It is a 40 percent ABV (80 proof) whiskey.
 You can find it at a number of retailers, both online and off.

 DIY Apple Whiskey

 Another option that ensures you get a great naturally flavored apple whiskey is to infuse it yourself.
 You can choose any whiskey you like, though it would be best with one that is smooth and not too robust so the apple flavor can shine.
 Good candidates would be a blended whiskey, like those from Canada, any softer bourbons, or even an Irish whiskey like Jameson.

 For whiskey, red apples would be a good choice.
 Cut them into chunks or wedges so they fit inside your infusion container.
 The apple infusion should take about one week, after which you'll want to taste it to see if the flavor has reached your desired intensity.
 Go longer if you like, testing it again every couple days.